The Art of Teaching MED

 EDCI 659 - Professional Writing

-Professional Writing - This course focuses on issues related to research, publication, and grant writing, especially at a level of higher education.
-Prerequisites: EDCI 658 and Doctoral level standing or consent of instructor.
+This course focuses on issues related to research, publication, and grant writing, especially at a level of higher education.
+Prerequisites: Doctoral level standing or consent of instructor.

 EDCI 687 - Sociocult Inquiry in C&I

-Sociocultural Inquiry in Curriculum and Instruction - Three semester hours The course content centers on qualitative research in the sociocultural environments of public schools.
+The course content centers on qualitative research in the sociocultural environments of public schools.
 The methodology (research design, data collection, data analysis) associated with this form of inquiry shall be delineated, and students shall experience inquiry from participation in the process.
 Accordingly, the course focuses on the philosophical and methodological differences between varying approaches (narrative, phenomenology, case studies, grounded theory, and ethnography) to research including mixed methods.
 Academic writing and critical reading of qualitative research shall also be addressed.
-This course will qualify as a Level 3 Doctoral Research Tool.
+This is an approved Level III doctoral research tools course.
 Pre-requisites : EDCI 695

 EDCI 689 - Independent Study